Muscadine-Labs/Muscadine-Smart-Contracts/contracts/ERC20FeeSplitter-V2/README.md

 - Token compatibility (standard, deflationary, vault tokens, rebasing)
 - Edge cases (zero amounts, precision, multiple claims)

-## Ownership & Multi-Sig Setup
+## Ownership & Multi-Owner System

 ### Current Implementation

-The contract uses OpenZeppelin's `OwnableUpgradeable`, which supports **a single owner address**.
+The contract uses a **custom multi-owner system** that supports **multiple owner addresses**.
+This provides flexibility and security without requiring a separate multi-sig wallet contract.

+**Key Features:**
+- Multiple owners can be added/removed dynamically
+- At least one owner must always exist (cannot remove the last owner)
+- All owners have equal privileges
+- Owners can manage payees and other owners

 ### Recommended: Multi-Sig Wallet as Owner

 **How it works:**
 1. Deploy a multi-sig wallet (e.g., Gnosis Safe)
-2. Set the multi-sig wallet address as the contract owner during deployment
+2. Set the multi-sig wallet address as one of the initial owners during deployment
-3. The contract sees it as a single owner address
+3. Optionally add additional owners (individual addresses or other multi-sigs)
-4. But the multi-sig wallet requires multiple signatures to execute any transaction
+4. The multi-sig wallet requires multiple signatures to execute any transaction

 **Benefits:**
-- ✅ **Security**: Requires multiple approvals for upgrades/changes
+- ✅ **Security**: Requires multiple approvals for changes
-- ✅ **No contract changes needed**: Works with existing `OwnableUpgradeable`
+- ✅ **Flexibility**: Can have multiple owners (multi-sigs or individual addresses)
 - ✅ **Standard practice**: Used by most DeFi protocols
-- ✅ **Flexible**: Can configure threshold (e.g., 2-of-3, 3-of-5)
+- ✅ **Flexible**: Can configure threshold per multi-sig (e.g., 2-of-3, 3-of-5)

 ### Setup Steps

-1. **Create Multi-Sig Wallet**:
+1. **Create Multi-Sig Wallet** (Optional but Recommended):
    - Go to https://safe.global
    - Create a new Safe on Base network
    - Add owners (e.g., Nick, Ignas, Muscadine Labs)